How remarketing campaigns bring potential customers back to your website.

 6. Start Building Lists

 Finally, the fun part!
-In Analytics, under the "Admin" tab, navigate to "Property" > "Remarketing" > "Audiences" - you can now create a new audience.
+In Analytics, under the "Admin" tab, navigate to "Audience Definitions" (at the 'Property' level), then select 'Audiences' - you can now create a '+New Audience'.
 From this point your options are limitless.
 For examples and ideas on which audience(s) to target, take a look at our in-depth KnowledgeBase article.

 7. Check AdWords Audiences